Advertisement

 A bohemian 1970s beachside haven

-A winter living room’s stone fireplace
+A winter living room anchored by a natural stone fireplace

 coastal style living room with floor to ceiling stone fireplace